punz321/Movie-Recommender/README.md

 ### New Features List - (To be added)
 - Add movie overview/description from TMDB along with the poster
-- Show IMDb rating / TMDB rating under each recommendation
+- Show IMDb rating rating under each recommendation
 - Nice hover effects for web users